Roth IRA

 Be aware, the conversion is a taxable event and their are some restrictions.
 Your modified adjusted gross income must be under $100k in the year of the conversion

 The $100,000 limit, however, will disappear in 2010.
 At that point, anyone can convert a traditional IRA to a Roth -- regardless of their income.
+In 2010, Uncle Sam is offering taxpayers who convert a special deal: They can choose to report the amount they convert on their 2010 tax returns, or they can spread it equally across their 2011 and 2012 returns.

 Also, be aware if you have several IRA accounts (deductible or non-deductible), the IRS has a "pro-rata" rule that says you must add all the balances of each IRA.
 Then divide the non-deductible contributions by the balance.
 This gives you the percentage of any conversion that's tax-free.